GarethWoodman/my_makers_portfolio/week_3/README.md

 #### HTTP - request/response
 HTTP (Hyper Text Transfer Protocol) is the protocol for sending a request (from client to server) and getting a response (from server to client).
-The two most comment HTTP Methods are GET & POST.
+The two most common HTTP Methods are GET & POST.
 GET simply returns a page with HTML from a server.
 POST sends data to server.

 #### HTML
 HTML (Hyper Text Markup Language) is a markup language that is the bare structure of a webpage.
 Just like building a house, HTML is the scaffolding that holds everything together.